 Contact an attorney immediately if you’ve been served paperwork providing notice that the other party has filed a petition for a harassment restraining order in Florida.
 While Florida law doesn’t require legal representation during your hearing, having a skilled lawyer on your side gives you the best possible chance at a favorable outcome.

-The Denson Firm has over two decades of experience helping clients with sensitive legal matters.
-We have the knowledge and skills to get you through this challenging situation while protecting your rights and future.
+Arrested in Pinellas County?
+Bruce Denson is a St. Petersburg Civil Injunction Attorney with over two decades of experience helping clients with sensitive legal matters.
+He has the knowledge and skills to get you through this challenging situation while protecting your rights and future.

 You can count on us if you’re facing legal trouble due to a stalking injunction in Florida.
 Contact our firm today to schedule a consultation.